A topological model for the HOMFLY-PT polynomial: Introduction

-As far as the authors know, up to this moment no such model is known.
-In {\bf Theorem \ref{t.main}} we prove that the HOMFLY-PT polynomial can be read off from a set of Lagrangian intersections in a fixed configuration space on a Heegaard surface $\Sigma$.
-These Lagrangians are based on sets of arcs and ovals in $\Sigma$.

-\begin{q} Define a topological model for the Jones polynomial that does not depend on choosing a braid representative for the link. \end{q}

-{\bf Theorem \ref{t.main2}} provides the first topological model for the Jones polynomial from graded intersections in a configuration space on the Heegaard surface $\Sigma$.
-The model only depends on the link diagram and does not require a choice of braid representative.
+Theorem \ref{t.main2} provides the first topological model for the Jones polynomial from graded intersections in a configuration space on the Heegaard surface $\Sigma$.
+Compared to the geometric models via Floer theory for Khovanov homology by Seidel-Smith \cite{seidel-smith} and Manolescu \cite{manolescu} in terms of nilpotent slices of certain Hilbert schemes, our topological model only depends on the link diagram and does not require a choice of braid representative.

+We give a summary of the steps of the construction of our topological model and the sections in which the steps are done in detail.